HOGENT-Web/csharp/chapters/08/slides/presentation.md

 # Tutorial.
 Using the correct architecture you can (at this point) switch from Blazor WASM to Blazor Server.
 In a later stage the conversion becomes more difficult due to Authentication, Database access is not really a big problem.
 In most Blazor Server Apps, Cookies are used instead of JWT tokens.

-We won't go into too much detail and leave it as an exercise, since the process how you can convert to Blazor Server is a great way to see if you understood the material of this and previous modules.
+We won't go into too much detail and leave it as an exercise, since the process how you can convert to Blazor Server is a great way to see if you understood the material of this and previous chapters.

 - Tips:
     - Use <a target="_blank" href="https://www.appvnext.com/blog/2020/2/2/reuse-blazor-wasm-ui-in-blazor-server">this article</a> as a starting point.
     - You won't be needing the Client's services anymore, the interfaces of the shared project will suffice.

+---
+### Switch to gRPC
+# Extra
+Switch from REST to gRPC, we consider this as an extra exercise if you want to learn more about gRPC in combination with Blazor.

+> Note that this is not part of the course for the examination.

 ---
 ### Suit up, wear a fancy Blazor